wolfgangwarneke/udacity-react-native-flashcards/README.md

 If you would like to check out this project for grading purposes or otherwise...
 * Clone project
-* Run `npm install start` on the command line to install dependencies and boot Expo
+* Run `npm install && npm start` on the command line to install dependencies and boot Expo
 * Scan that lovely QR code and you'll be studying in a *flash*

 ### Notes to Udacity Reviewer